PyHOGS/pyhogs.github.io/content/Python Hour/python-hour-2014-08-25.md

 		debug_here() #code stops here and pdb is launched.

-+ We briefly talked keyword arguments in functions and how they differ from positional arguments.
-With positional arguments, the order of the inputs is important.
-Keyword arguments, on the other hand, can be specified in any order, provided we use the right keyword.
-Keyword arguments are especially useful for setting [default argument values](https://docs.python.org/2/tutorial/controlflow.html#default-argument-values).
-For example, in `def fun(x, y=10)`, `y` is a keyword argument and has a default of 10.
-When calling the function, we have the option of changing this value.
-Most of what we discussed is covered in [Section 4.7](https://docs.python.org/2/tutorial/controlflow.html#keyword-arguments) on the python doc page.
++ We briefly talked about keyword arguments and the different ways we can supply inputs to a function.
+Most of what we discussed is covered in [Section 4.7](https://docs.python.org/2/tutorial/controlflow.html#keyword-arguments) on this python doc page.
+With keyword arguments, we can specify function arguments in any order, provided the right keyword is used.
+Keyword arguments are particularly useful for setting [default argument values](https://docs.python.org/2/tutorial/controlflow.html#default-argument-values).
+Here is an example:

+		:::python

+		def fun(x,y, a=10, b=12)
+			#statements
+			#statements

+		#some good ways to call the function
+		fun(2,3)
+		fun(1, 5, a=20)
+		fun(2, 5, 12, 5) #a=12, b=5
+		fun(x=2, y=10) #using x and y as keywords fun(b=50, x=10, a=-20, y=0) #order of keyword arguments does not matter

+		#bad ways to call the function
+		fun(2) #need at least two arguments
+		fun(5,10,c=10) #c is not a defined keyword fun(2,4) #if you intend x=2 and y=4